nokia/SReXperts/docs/nsp/intermediate/71-nsp-ne-config-snapshot-rollback.md

 You may find that the action `getConfig` publishes the configuration as a JSON string.
 This approach works well for smaller configurations like we have in this hackathon.
 Applying this approach to production-scale nodal configurations can lead to publishing megabytes of data and is not recommended as it impacts resource consumption.

 To work around this, you may consider updating the workflow.
 The `nsp.https` action allows to store the result in the local filesystem by using the input attribute called `fileName`.
 Change the task to store the JSON response as file under the path `/tmp/<% $.neName %>.nokia-conf.json`.
-When applying this change, you need to consider to add another input attribute `resultFilter : $.content`.
+When applying this change, you need to consider adding another input attribute `resultFilter : $.content`.
 This applies a YAQL expression to the response before writing it to a file, else everything would be wrapped into a top-level element called `content`.

 /// warning
 By using `/tmp` for temporary storage, consider the case that multiple snapshots (typically on different target nodes) are generated in parallel.
 Therefore, consider using unique filenames, so parallel operation executions will not impact each other.